Diana Gould (writer): Awards

 She received the Population Institute Award for a 1974 TV Movie, I Love You...
 Goodbye, starring Hope Lange and Earl Holliman, produced by Tomorrow Entertainment for ABC.
 Her short story "The Monkey's Daughter" was nominated for the UCLA's Writing Program's James Kirkwood Literary Prize.

 Book

 Gould's debut novel, Coldwater, was published in April 2013 by Gibraltar Road/Vireo, an imprint of Rare Bird Books.
 Coldwater is a fast-paced Hollywood crime novel, with a flawed and heroic female protagonist.

 Teaching and training

 Gould has taught fiction, screen and playwriting at Goddard College, and she continues to coach writers privately.

-In 2012, she completed the Community Dharma Leader training program at Spirit Rock Meditation Center, and teaches at InsightLA, a meditation center in the Theravadan Buddhist tradition in Los Angeles.
+In 2012, she completed the Community Dharma Leader training program at Spirit Rock Meditation Center, and teaches at InsightLA, a meditation center in the Theravada Buddhist tradition in Los Angeles.
 She is the guiding teacher of Dharma Alliance, the LGBTQ group at InsightLA.
 Gould leads the Thursday night sitting group at InsightLA.
 She completed the Buddhist Chaplaincy Training program at the Sati Center in Redwood City, and works as a spiritual care volunteer with Vitas Hospice.
 In 2011, she won the "Volunteer of the Year" Award from Vitas.